Pratikshinde55/jenkins-aws-web-deployment/README.md

       $ git commit index.html -m "mychange"

 Now, we create empty repo on GitHub for push local code .
-Don't use README file.
+NOTE: Don't use README file.

 On GitHub there commands give for push code locally.